conda/conda/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

 A compiler's "build platform" is the platform where the compiler runs and builds the code.

-A compiler's "host platform" is the platform where the built code will run.
+A compiler's "host platform" is the platform where the built code will finally be hosted and run.

 Notice that all of these package names end in a platform identifier which specifies the host platform.
 All compiler packages are specific to both the